rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

     sed -i "s|TEAM_NAME|$TEAM_NAME|" /projects/tech-exercise/ubiquitous-journey/values-tooling.yaml
     ```

-3. This is GITOPS - so in order to affect change, we now need to commit things!
+3. This is GitOps - so in order to affect change, we now need to commit things!
 Let's get the configuration into git, before telling ArgoCD to sync the changes for us.

     ```bash#test
     cd /projects/tech-exercise/